algolia-samples/about/guidelines/README.md

 ## Use few frameworks and libraries

 In general, use as many or as few libraries as it makes sense for the target audience of your sample apps.
-Fewer libraries mean fewer dependencies, which makes your sample app easier to maintain.
+Fewer libraries mean fewer dependencies, which makes the code easier to maintain.
 But don't re-invent the wheel.
 If your code starts to include many unrelated functions for doing common tasks, consider using a well-known library.

 ## Use environment variables

-Most programming languages have libraries for working with `.env` files.

 Store identities, API keys, security identifiers (SID), and similar information as environment variables in a `.env` file.
 Don't include the `.env` file itself in the repository, but add it to the `.gitignore` file.
-Instead, provide an example file `.env.example` that lists all the environment variables the user needs to run your sample app.
+Instead, provide an example file `.env.example` that lists all the environment variables the user needs.
 Provide default values if applicable and include comments explaining the purpose of each environment variable.
 Explain, how users can get credentials and API keys, for example, by including links to the relevant websites.

 Most programming languages have libraries for working with `.env` files.